typpo/textbelt/README.md

  * Some carriers are picky about which messages they deliver.
 A "success" response from Textbelt means that your message was given to the carrier.

- *  IP addresses are limited to 75 texts per day.
-Phone numbers are limited to 3 texts every 3 minutes.
-If you need increased limits, please contact admin@textbelt.com.

- *  Some carriers may deliver text messages from "txt@textbelt.com"
+ *  Some carriers may deliver text messages from "txt@textbelt.com", "foo@bar.com", or whatever you have configured as `fromAddress` in `lib/config.js`.

  *  Supported U.S. carriers: Alltel, Ameritech, AT&T Wireless, Boost, CellularOne, Cingular, Edge Wireless, Nex-Tech Wireless, Project Fi, Sprint PCS, Telus Mobility, T-Mobile, Metro PCS, Nextel, O2, Orange, Qwest, Rogers Wireless, Ting, US Cellular, Verizon, Virgin Mobile.